 Generally, my photographs attempt to restate the original presentation in a manner that evokes the emotional response I experienced without appearing manipulated or fake.
 My abstract images are, of course, an exception to the last statement.
 When I am asked if a scene “really looked like that” or was it “Photoshopped” my answer is usually “yes”.

 “Art implies control of reality, for reality itself possesses no sense of the aesthetic.
 Photography becomes an art when certain controls are applied.”

-Be sure to visit my blog at www.crestedbuttephotographer.com where I discuss how lots of these photographs were created.
+Be sure to visit my blog at www.crestedbuttephotographer.com where I discuss the inspiration and technique for many of my photographs.